RareSkills/blog/evm-solidity-storage-layout/evm-solidity-storage-layout.md

 **Storage slots** are indexed from $0$ to $2^{256} - 1$.
 These numbers act as a unique identifier for locating individual slots.

-The solidity compiler allocates storage space to storage variables in a sequential and deterministic manner, based on their declaration order within the contract.
+The Solidity compiler allocates storage space to storage variables in a sequential and deterministic manner, based on their declaration order within the contract.

 Consider the contract below, it contains two storage variables: `uint256 x` and `uint256 y`.